PatrycjaData/Number_of_cities_analysis/README.md

 ## Tools
 - SQL
 - Jupyter Notebook

-## Main Goal
-To analyze and present the number of cities for each country in a given database.

 ## Description
 I have combined SQL and Python to perform a simple data analysis.
 This project analyzes how many cities exist in each country using data